 If we are able to prevent the worst effects of climate change, I want my son to know that I was a part of it.
 And if not, I want him to know we tried really hard.

 From Academia to Activism

-After 15 years in academia, Hernandez Hammer decided to shift her work to environmental and climate advocacy, particularly in the Latino community.
+After 15 years in academia, Hernandez Hammer decided to shift her work to environmental justice, particularly in the Latino community.
 Her work has garnered enough attention that First Lady Michelle Obama invited her to be her personal guest at the 2015 State of the Union Address.